israel-007/DBreeze/README.md

 ```

-From all the examples above, we can see DBreeze allows method chaining which can come in very handy and saves a lot of time when making a query and you also dont have to worry about SQL injection
+From all the examples above, we can see DBreeze allows method chaining which can come in very handy and saves a lot of time when making a query and you also do not have to worry about SQL injection

 `More elaborate query`